30 x THC Capsules – 15mg THC per Capsule$30.00 Add to cart

 In the past, people have learned how to make cannabis oil because it simply wasn’t available on the market.
 And what was available, wasn’t consistent and potency-guaranteed.

 If you buy cannabis oil that has not been lab-tested, it is likely processed with other ingredients, making it far less pure, and it does not have dosage standardization, so you may not be sure what you are getting into.
-The nutritional labeling may also often inaccurate.
+Nutritional labelling may also often inaccurate.
 Some cannabis edibles may wind up, for example, very high in sugar content.

 Making cannabis oil at home is an alternative to purchasing un-tested oils and extracts.
 This is because, without lab-testing, you can never be quite sure what is in a purchased product.